• Skip to primary navigation

 Skillet sweet potatoes in a white bowl with a metal serving spoon.

-This Skillet Sweet Potato recipe is the perfect side dish for a busy weeknight since it is done in 15 minutes.
+This Skillet Sweet Potato recipe is the perfect veggie side dish for a busy weeknight since it is done in 15 minutes.
 Or make it as part of your meal prep and enjoy it easy peasy for days to come.
 This side dish is the perfect thing to make, since it is plant based, gluten free, and flavorful!
 Enjoy it with eggs for breakfast, over a salad for lunch, or with your favorite protein for dinner.
 However you enjoy these skillet sweet potatoes, they will deliciously make your life a little more veggie-loaded!

 How to select the perfect sweet potatoes